 In 1958, a caravan of cars set out for Flint on the second weekend in August, lead by Chairman Wilf Thomas and his volunteer committee.
 That year approximately 200 athletes from each city competed in seven sport areas and from these meager beginnings, the volunteer spirit caught on and the ideals continue today.

 Various means of transporting the athletes have been used including the aforementioned caravan of private vehicles, a special CANUSA Games train and in more recent years, a convoy of up to 24 chartered buses.

-The CANUSA Games presently has about 1200 athletes in 13 sport areas, and while the organization has drawn considerably, the ideals remain the same; volunteers working in their community for the social and recreational betterment of young and old.”
+The CANUSA Games presently has about 1200 athletes in 13 sport areas, and while the organization has grown considerably, the ideals remain the same; volunteers working in their community for the social and recreational betterment of young and old.”